Hot topic question: How do bloggers make money online???

 The awesome thing about digital products is that once you create the product, you can keep selling it over and over as your traffic grows and you market to different audiences.
 Digital products are usually delivered automatically so by setting up your email sequences correctly, no matter where someone joins your email list they can be sent through your sales funnel making you money in your sleep.

 Most blogging income sources can be fitted into one of the above categories.
 Other methods are opportunities that can come because of your blog but aren’t necessarily ways that bloggers make money in general.
-Things like freelance writing, photography, graphic design, VA services etc are all things that you can market via your blog, but I wouldn’t categorize them as a method that you use to make money on your blog.
+Things like freelance writing, public speaking, photography, graphic design, VA services etc are all things that you can market via your blog, but I wouldn’t categorize them as a method that you use to make money on your blog.
 These are different gigs entirely that you simply use your blog to market.

 If you’re a new blogger my recommendation is to focus first on creating stellar content that people engage with and share.
-Once you’ve built up a catalogue of very useful content, focus on marketing this content fiercely while always creating more.
+Once you’ve built up a catalog of very useful content, focus on marketing this content fiercely while always creating more.
 They say the ratio of content to marketing is 20%-80%.
 So start with a solid base and then add 1-2 posts to your blog per week, spending the rest of your time marketing your content.

 By marketing your content and building up your traffic, you’re also building your tribe and engagement numbers and are ready to tackle monetization methods.
 There’s no right time to start monetizing your blog, that’s up to you.